 The Church has interpreted the Uniform Prudent Management of Institutional Funds Act (UPMIFA) as requiring the preservation of the fair value of the original gift, as of the gift date of the donor funds with a permanent restriction absent explicit donor stipulations to the contrary.
-As a result of this interpretation, the Church classifies as net assets restricted in perpetuity (a) the original value of gifts, (b) the original value of subsequent gifts, and (c) accumulations made in accordance with the direction of the fund with donor restrictions that is not classified in net assets restricted in perpetuity is classified as net assets restricted by purpose or time until those amounts are appropriated for expenditure by the Church in a manner consistent with the standard of prudence prescribed by UPMIFA.
+As a result of this interpretation, the Church classifies as net assets restricted in perpetuity (a) the original value of gifts, (b) the original value of subsequent gifts, and (c) accumulations made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
+The remaining portion of the fund with donor restrictions that is not classified in net assets restricted in perpetuity is classified as net assets restricted by purpose or time until those amounts are appropriated for expenditure by the Church in a manner consistent with the standard of prudence prescribed by UPMIFA.